ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to use basic linux commands on the terminal
 - Complete exercises that will combine different commands

+## Project 5 File Permissions
+You will learn:
+- How to change permissions of a file or directory using the symbolic method

+## Project 6 Bash Script Quick Start
+You will learn:
+- How to write basic bash scripts that run commands when executed

 # Prerequisite downloads/installs
 - Make sure you've made a GitHub account
 - Make sure you git clone the repository (after doing project 1 and 2)